Subclass 482 — Skills in Demand visa

 The applicant lodges the visa application after the nomination is lodged (sponsorship and nomination can sometimes be lodged together with the visa).
 Typical evidence requirements include:

-- Skills evidence — qualifications, work experience, and a skills assessment where required for the occupation
+- Skills evidence — qualifications, work experience, and a skills assessment where required for the occupation.
+Experienced but without a formal qualification?
+Recognition of Prior Learning (RPL) can produce a nationally recognised qualification to support the skills assessment.

 - English language — competent English (IELTS 5.0 each band or equivalent, with some occupations requiring higher)